 Cons The answer key is listed in clue form, not the completed puzzle.
-In the two sample puzzles I created, several words would not fit and were left out of the finished puzzle.
-You cannot customizing font style, color, or size.
+In the two-sample puzzles I created, several words would not fit and were left out of the finished puzzle.
+You cannot customize font style, color, or size.
 [This shouldn’t be a problem since the puzzle can be copied into Word.]

 Site #6 Crossword Labs

 Pros Only two fields must be filled out: a puzzle title and words and clues.
-The completed puzzle can be opened in Word or as a pdf.
+The completed puzzle opens in Word or as a pdf.
 You can view and print puzzles others have created, but you can’t edit them without the passcode.